ssabug/piratengine/README.md

 ## Running
  - double click on `piratengine`.
- - You can run it into a terminal to have debug messages display
  - Runnng `piratengine --nogui` will run the program in interactive terminal mode (no Qt Gui)

 ## Build